As this cruise begins, rumors are swirling about dramatic changes at the luxury

 focused correctly because quite often the dancers were left in the dark while

+the empty stage was well lit.
 On the way out after the show, we passed Herbert and

 Renato, the Food and Beverage Manager.
 He was new to Crystal last time we